 AMCB has offered several immersive experiences for staff and Board members that have allowed us to live our values and practice our policies and procedures that are currently in place.
 AMCB recognizes that this is a journey and takes advantage of every learning opportunity as we continue on to advance progress on this important work with an aim of achieving this goal.

-1. All staff, committee members, and Board members undergo ongoing DEIB training
+1. All staff, committee members, and Board members undergo ongoing DEIA training

 a.
 Reading and open discussion of “White Fragility: Why It’s So Hard for White People to Talk About Racism”, by Dr. Robin DiAngelo

 b.
 “From COVID-19 to George Floyd: Exploring Our Emotions and Moving Forward with Intention and Purpose” – Ivy Planning Group